-Prerequisite(s): 6 sem. hrs. of geography and environment including one of GENV 111; 212; 355 or third year standing or instructor's consent.
-(0-0; 3-0) GENV 357 Environmental Economics and Policy (3 sem. hrs.)
+Prerequisite(s): Third-year standing or instructor's consent.
+(3-0) GENV 357 Environmental Economics and Policy (3 sem. hrs.)
 This course introduces the main concepts in environmental economics and applies them to public policy analysis.
-Students will learn about markets, prices and the role of information in the economy, and will then learn about market failures that specifically affect the environment.
+Students will learn about markets, prices, and the role of information in the economy, and will then learn about market failures that specifically affect the environment.
 The second half of the course introduces the key techniques in public policy analysis (an inherently interdisciplinary undertaking), including the process of developing, implementing, and assessing public policy.
+Cross-listed: ECON 357.

-Cross-listed: ECON 357 Prerequisite(s): 3RD year standing.
-(3-0 or 3-0) or instructor's consent GENV 362 Marine Ecology (3 sem. hrs.)
+Prerequisite(s): Third-year standing or instructor's consent.
+(3-0) GENV 362 Marine Ecology (3 sem. hrs.)
 A study of the ecological relationships of marine life in several major habitat types.
 Emphasis is on productivity, food webs, nutrient cycling, and community ecology.
 Ecosystem parameters are investigated through field and laboratory studies.
 Part of coursework takes place in the Lower Mainland, Gulf Islands, and/or Vancouver Island.
-NB: Summer sessions only.
-Not offered every year.
-See department chair.
 Cross-listed: BIOL 362.

-Prerequisite(s): Advanced standing in biology and instructor's content.
-BIOL 308 and/or 360 strongly recommended.
+Prerequisite(s): Advanced standing in biology and instructor's consent.

+Recommended: BIOL 308 and/or 360.

 GENV 364 Coral Reef Ecology (3 sem. hrs.)

 A field course focusing on the systematics and ecology of tropical coral reef organisms.
 Plants, animals, and physical factors of a fringing coral reef are examined through snorkeling excursions and laboratory studies.
 One species is chosen for a detailed research project.
 Includes field course work in Hawaii.
-NB: Summer sessions only.
-Not offered every year.
-See department chair.

 Cross-listed: BIOL 364.